 What is perinatal depression?

-‘Perinatal depression’ is a collective term for the depression that parents can experience during pregnancy and after the birth of a baby.
+‘Perinatal depression’ is a collective term for the depression that parents can experience during pregnancy and after the birth of a baby (postpartum depression).
 It affects approximately one in six new mothers and one in ten new fathers.

 Perinatal depression is more serious than ‘baby blues’, which 80 per cent of new mothers experience in the first few weeks after having a baby.
 With perinatal depression, people feel a sadness or guilt that is more severe than usual.
 This lasts for longer than a few weeks, involves other symptoms, and may interfere with their relationship with their baby and how they cope with their everyday life.